symsoft/ecc-api-guide/parameters.md

 Each API User has a user specific set of Services.
 This set of Services is defined and set up during the [onboarding](onboarding.md) procedure.

-The Service Identifier is case sensitive and needs to be URL encoded in case of "strange" characters.
+The Service Identifier is case sensitive and needs to be URL encoded (see [RFC 3986](https://tools.ietf.org/html/rfc3986)) in case of "strange" characters.